MLB celebrates Jackie Robinson, calls for justice continue - WHIZ News

 MLB announced Friday that its partnership with the Jackie Robinson Foundation would extend through 2023.
 It includes $3.5 million to support the foundation’s Scholarship Program, the Jackie Robinson Museum and the annual JRF ROBIE Awards.

-AP Sports Writers Dave Campbell, Jake Seiner, Rob Maaddi and Pat Graham contributed to this story.
+AP Sports Writers Dave Campbell, Jake Seiner, Rob Maaddi, Steve Megargee, Tim Booth, Pat Graham and AP freelancer Jordan Godwin contributed to this story.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports